XantreDev/react-fast-hoc/API.md

 ### Parameters

-- `params`: An object containing the configuration for the HOC.
-It includes:
+- `params`: An object containing the configuration for the HOC. *Extends CreateHocComponentOptions.* It includes:
   - `propsTransformer`: A function to transform the props of the wrapped component.
   - `resultTransformer`: A function to transform the rendered JSX of the wrapped component.
   - `namePrefix`: A string to prefix the display name of the wrapped component.
   - `nameRewrite`: A string to replace the display name of the wrapped component.
+  - `mimicToNewComponent`: enabled by default

 ### Returns